(CNN) — Do you want to add Mexico to your travel list but don't know where to start? We can help with this list of the best destinations.

 Todos Santos: This Baja surf town is one of the prettiest places in Mexico

 Mexico City: Mexico's high-altitude capital is one of the world's most interesting cities.
 Its award-winning architecture, groundbreaking and innovative food scene and top-notch museums make it a city you'll want to keep coming back to.
+Guadalajara: The second city of Mexico is beloved for being the home of two iconic Mexican traditions -- tequila and mariachi.
 Oaxaca City: In Oaxaca's capital in southern Mexico, you can shop in open-air food markets, hike breathtaking mountains and even learn about history through a textile museum.
 San Miguel de Allende: See where history and present mix in the UNESCO World Heritage-listed town known as SMA, which is now home to Mexico's most interesting tequila company.
 The best small towns: Don't miss an opportunity to visit some of Mexico's most beautiful and magical small towns, such as the famous all-silver Taxco in Guerrero state or sunny Bacalar, home to the "Lake of Seven Colors."